-Valuations are carried out by an independent contract valuer on behalf of the council to determine the value of a property.
-The contract valuer must have a thorough knowledge of sales, rentals and statutory considerations in accordance with government legislation.
+Valuations are carried out by an independent contract valuer on behalf of the Valuer-General.
+The Valuer-General's department supplies them to council for use in rates calculations.
+The contract valuer has a thorough knowledge of sales, rentals and statutory considerations in accordance with government legislation.

-Councils are notified of any property sales in the municipality, and information on rentals is obtained from owners, agents and tenants.
-This information is then analysed and collated so that levels of value can be established for individual areas within the shire.
+Valuers are notified of any property sales in the municipality and information on rentals is obtained from owners, agents and tenants.
+This information is then analysed and collated so that levels of value can be established for individual areas within the Shire.

-From time to time, a supplementary valuation is made where the property value has changed substantially due to a new dwelling, a factory, demolition of a building or an extension.
+From time to time, a supplementary valuation is made where the property value has changed substantially due to a new dwelling, a factory, demolition of a building, new water infrastructure, fencing or improvements.

 These supplementary valuations are carried out between valuations in order to bring these properties in to line and are based on the same levels of value used for the general valuation.
-Supplementary rates notices may be issued based on the new valuation during a rating period.
+Supplementary rates notices may be issued based on the new valuation during the year.

-Revaluations are carried out every year to better reflect market relativity.
-Current valuations are based on values at 1 January 2019 which is a statutory requirement set down by the Valuer-General.
-The next revaluation will come in to effect on 1 July 2020, and will be based on the values as at 1 January 2020.
+Revaluations are carried out every year to reflect market relativity.
+Current valuations are based on values at 1 January annually which is a statutory requirement set down by the Valuer-General.
+The current revaluation came to effect on 1 July 2022 and will be based on the values as at 1 January 2022.

-A formal objection to a valuation may be made in relation to the value of a property upon the grounds set out in the Valuation of Land Act.
-Before lodging an objection form, ratepayers are asked to phone 1300 366 244 to speak to a member of the Rates Department.
+A formal objection to a valuation may be made in relation to the value of a property upon the grounds set out in the Valuation of Land Act 1960.
+Ratepayers who do not believe the valuation to be correct may lodge an objection.

 For further information you may refer to the following sections of the Valuation of Land Act 1960: